erigontech/erigon/docs/programmers_guide/guide.md

 1. Sequence of those 4 key-value pairs
 2. Sequence of 15 hashes
-3. structural information that lets us compute the root hash out of the sequences (1) and (2)
+3. Structural information that lets us compute the root hash out of the sequences (1) and (2)